-We can all imagine the situation in our heads: The terrorist goes to the store and buys a semiautomatic assault rifle.
-He (or she, or they) doesn’t need a license to buy this weapon of war – in the United States, semiautomatic rifles don’t require one.
+We can easily imagine the situation: he (or she, or they) goes to the store and buys a semiautomatic assault rifle.
+He doesn’t need a license to buy this weapon of war – in the United States, semiautomatic rifles don’t require one.
 He buys his assault weapon for the modest sum of $1,000 without so much as a second glance from the cashier.
-After all, at the very core of capitalism is the belief that money is more valuable than human life.
+(After all, at the very core of capitalism is the belief that money is more valuable than human life.)
 The gun company is thrilled to make the sale.
 The terrorist is thrilled to have the tool.

-By now, we know what happens next: Violence, murder, heartbreak.
-We tweet “Never Again!” as an act of solidarity while knowing that without policy change, it will happen again.
+By now, we know what happens next.
+Within a few hours, we’ll be back at our computers, angrily tweeting “NEVER AGAIN” while knowing that a mass shooting probably will happen again without legal action.
 In just the first two months of 2018, there have been 164 casualties from U.S. mass shootings.
-If the American people do nothing about creating new political policy, we will return to our computers in just a few more weeks to tweet “Never Again!” all over again.
+If the American people do nothing about creating new political policy, we will return to our computers just a few weeks later to tweet “NEVER AGAIN” all over again.
 The cycle is relentless and unending.
 Thoughts and prayers don’t change anything.